 But peer-to-peer feedback might feel even more awkward if you’re not building it into your culture.

 That’s because, by nature, peers are on the same level.
 Even if the feedback is justified and beneficial, the person receiving it may feel that the other person is overstepping, trying to exert authority where none exists.

 Sharing feedback, while meant to help improve performance, can feel like it might damage an otherwise healthy working relationship.
 And when we believe that, we’re more likely to remain silent and not share observations that could benefit an individual’s performance, as well as the organization at large.

-Building Feedback Skills
+Building Feedback Skills for Peers

 But whether it feels awkward or not, open and direct communication, including feedback, is essential for effective team performance.